Business Account & Card Agreement

 3.13.
 Wallester has the right to assume that all the Operations with the Card have been carried out by the Cardholder in accordance with the Cardholder’s will, until proven otherwise or until the Cardholder has informed Wallester in accordance with Clause 4.3.

 3.14.
 When using the Card, the fees related to the Operations are also taken into account, including the fee for requesting a limit query and/or viewing the Operation statement via ATM, as well as the additional fees and conversion fees calculated by Visa, etc. Claims for Operations outside the European Economic Area are received by Wallester from Visa in Euros or converted into Euros.
+If the Operation was performed in a currency other than the currency of the Account, the Operation will be converted by the Visa at a rate set by Visa on the day of the Operation.
+Information on the applicable exchange rates is available on the Visa website.
+Any change in the reference rate mentioned in the conversion provision shall take effect immediately and without prior notice to the Client.

 3.15.
 The Client and/or the Cardholder shall have the right to request the blocking and/or closing of the Card at any time.
 The Client or the Cardholder is obliged to inform Wallester of any malfunctions or disturbances that prevent carrying out the Operations with the Card.
 In case of any requests, questions, disputes or complaints regarding the Card or the Operations with the Card, the Client or the Cardholder shall contact the Wallester support service [email protected].